But like any tourist to Dublin will discover, there is so much more to Dublin’s gay scene than just the traditional gay bars and club events.

 - Number 31 ☆☆☆ – A ultra-welcoming Georgian townhouse with bold 60s colors and quirky interior.
 The mix of Irish charm and fun design were always going to make Number 31 an instant hit, but it’s so popular you might struggle to book unless your organizing far in advance these days.

-- Generator Hostel ☆☆ – For style on a budget we always recommend trying Generator Hostel, the boutique experience and design-led hostel chain taking Europe by storm.
+- Generator Hostel ☆☆ – For style on a budget we always recommend trying Generator Hostel, the boutique experience, and design-led hostel chain taking Europe by storm.
 Seriously cool, we love that you get the feel of an upscale chain with young travelers to chat with and discover the nightlife with – gay or straight.
-We first fell in love with Generator in Paris, but you can also find them in all the big gay cities of Europe: London, Berlin, Amsterdam, Rome, Madrid + more, and they are currently explaining to Miami.
+We first fell in love with Generator in Paris, but you can also find them in all the big gay cities of Europe including Copenhagen and Stockholm, and in the USA in destinations like Miami and Washington DC.
 Very gay-friendly, we have never been as obsessed with any hostel before…

 While Dublin might be more famous for its enviable pub-to-person ratios and raucous stag-do getaways, there is also a cornucopia of gay bars and club here catering to a wide range of music tastes and atmospheres.
 Being such a tolerant society you will be welcomed in most bars in Dublin – but with such a vibrant and fun gay nightlife scene in Dublin, you really shouldn’t miss a night out here.